Plattar/PlattarSDK-Android-Public/README.md

 ARCore is only supported on selected Android devices.
 Check the [Supported Device List](https://developers.google.com/ar/discover/supported-devices) for more info.

+### WebXR Preview

+All Plattar Apps are eligable for preview via the [WebXR Device API](https://github.com/immersive-web/webxr).

+WebXR is a device API which allows running Augmented Reality/Virtual Reality content via a supported Web Browser.
+View our [WebXR Setup Instructions](https://github.com/Plattar/PlattarSDK-Android-Public/wiki/WebXR---Preview) on how to preview your Plattar app via WebXR.

 ### Questions and Feature Requests

 Please use the [Issue Tracker](https://github.com/Plattar/PlattarSDK-Android-Public/issues) for any questions, bug reports or feature requests.

-### WebXR Preview

-All Plattar Apps are eligable for preview via [WebXR](https://github.com/immersive-web/webxr).
-WebXR is a device API which allows running Augmented Reality/Virtual Reality content via a Web Browser.
-View our [WebXR Setup Instructions](https://github.com/Plattar/PlattarSDK-Android-Public/wiki/WebXR---Preview) on how to preview your Plattar app via WebXR.

 ### Documentation